Head Coach: Ben Garmoe ’13

 Erick Kim is a 2016 graduate of the University of Maryland Francis King Carey School of Law, where he was a two-year member of the elite National Trial Team.
 Erick and head coach Ben Garmoe were teammates on the NTT team that won a National Championship at the 2015 Lone Star Classic.
-Upon graduating from Maryland Law, Erick took a job in the General Counsel’s office here at UMBC, and joined UMBC Mock Trial in 2016 as the primary coach for UMBC’s B team.
+Upon graduating from Maryland Law, Erick took a job in the General Counsel’s office here at UMBC, and joined UMBC Mock Trial in 2016 as an assistant coach.

 Kayla Smith ’17

 Kayla Smith is a 2017 graduate of UMBC and UMBC Mock Trial.
 While at UMBC as a competitor, Kayla served as secretary during the 2014-2015 season and Vice President during the 2015-2016 season.
 Acting as both an attorney and a witness, Kayla won numerous awards throughout her time on the team.
 Kayla has competed in Mock Trial at the high school, college, and law school level.
 She was on the first UMBC team to make it to ORCS, as well as the first team to earn a bid to the NCT.
-Kayla is currently a 1L at Brooklyn Law School in New York City where she serves as captain and coach of the Black Law Student Association’s Mock Trial team.
+Kayla is currently a 2L at Brooklyn Law School in New York City where she serves as captain and coach of the Black Law Student Association’s Mock Trial team, and competes for the Trial Team.
 In 2018, Kayla was awarded Best Advocate in the northeast region during the Thurgood Marshall Mock Trial Competition.